craig8/gridappsd-sensor-simulator/docs/source/index.rst

 .. note::

-   Currently the nominal-voltage is not looked up from the database.
+   Currently the nominal-value is not looked up from the database.
 At this time services aren't able to tell the platform when they are "ready".
-This will be implemented in the near future and then all of the nominal-voltages will be queried from the database.
+This will be implemented in the near future and then all of the nominal-values will be queried from the database.

 Request Example